 Vanderbilt Biomolecular NMR Facility

-Overview of Services
+Overview and Services

 All instruments can handle various sample tubes, e.g. the standard 5mm 7" or 8" tubes, as well as the 3mm 4" tubes using the match spinners.
 These tubes are available at the chemistry storeroom.
 Smaller tubes can also be used at special requests.